raspberrypilearning/non-player-characters/en/step_5.md

     }
 --- /code ---

-Save your script and return to the Unity editor.
+Save your script and return to the Unity Editor.

 --- /task ---